Zweihorn/macports-test/README.md

 > Terence Parr is the maniac behind ANTLR and has been working on language tools since 1989.

 There is an official [antlr3 3.2 Portfile](https://github.com/macports/macports-ports/blob/master/lang/antlr3/Portfile) available but this does not meet the requirements for the b.m. **forked-daapd** port.
-Furthermore, I aim for a newly formed *antlr3-no-st3* to avoid conflicts with other ports depending on the antlr3 3.3 port and to better meet the forked-daapd port requirements at the same time.
+Furthermore, I aim for a newly formed *antlr3-no-st3* to avoid conflicts with other ports depending on the antlr3 3.2 port and to better meet the forked-daapd port requirements at the same time.

 A more recent 4+ version of [ANTLR](http://www.antlr.org) is available.
-IMHO it is completlely unclear if this could be added to the forked-daapd port in the future.
+IMHO it is completlely unclear if this could be added to improve a revised version of the forked-daapd port in the future.

+## gperf @3.0.4
+This is an **outdated version of the gperf port** and please be advised to always install the gperf 3.1+ port from MacPorts instead.

+Although **forked-daapd requires gperf** this cannot be installed in its recent version due to a incompatibility between *gperf* and *gindent* causing a main obstacle.
+The workaround depends on the availability of the **outdated gperf @3.0.4 port** (see forked-daapd 25.0 below) and the combination of gperf @3.0.4_2 and gindent @2.2.11_0 can be built and installed successfully.

+I make a copy of the **outdated gperf @3.0.4 port** available in this repository as the procedure to search and download an outdated port from the MacPorts repository could become quite cumbersome.
+This is quite experimental and solely to allow continued development of the experimental forked-daapd port as long as the a.m. issue is not resolved sufficiently.

 ## TBC
 to be continued